nafila-begum/crop-yield-prediction-using-machine-learning/README.md

 ## 🤖 Machine Learning Algorithm

-* Random Forest Classifier
+**Random Forest Classifier**

-The Random Forest algorithm was selected because of its high prediction accuracy, robustness, and ability to handle complex agricultural datasets effectively.
+The Random Forest algorithm was selected for its robustness, high accuracy, and ability to handle complex agricultural datasets effectively.
+It combines multiple decision trees to improve prediction performance and reduce overfitting.

 ---